Simple Guide to Choose Fibre Patch Leads

 4. Insert loss & Return loss

-According to IEC standard, there are four grades of attenuation caused by the connector.
+According to the IEC standard, there are four grades of attenuation caused by the connector.
 Please see the table below.
 High level always means high cost.
-Normally anfkom’s fibre patch leads are made with insert loss <0.3db, which is between Grade B and C. we also can provide fibre patch leads with insert loss<0.2db or even insert loss<0.1db, which is much better than grade B.
+Normally, anfkom’s fibre patch leads are made with insert loss <0.3db, which is between Grade B and C. We can also provide fibre patch leads with insert loss<0.2db or even insert loss<0.1db is much better than grade B.

 5. Outer Jacket

-There are 3 types of Jacket material that widely used to make fibre patch leads in the market.
+3 types of Jacket material widely used to make fibre patch leads in the market.

-PE Polyethylene)PE has excellent properties of moisture and weather resistance, and has the good electrical properties over a wide temperature range.
+PE Polyethylene)PE has excellent moisture and weather resistance properties and has good electrical properties over a wide temperature range.
 It’s also abrasion-resistant.
 So PE is the standard jacket material for outdoor applications.

 PVC (Polyvinyl Chloride )PVC is usually low-cost, flexible, fairly rugged, and a flame/oil-resistant material, so it can be formulated to function in a variety of environments and applications.
 In other words, it can be used as the jacket materials for both indoor and outdoor cables

-LSZH (Low Smoke Zero Halogen)LSZH jacket is free of halogenated materials which can be transformed into toxic and corrosive matter during combustion.
-LSZH is environmental friendly materials, and it is more expensive than PVC.
+LSZH (Low Smoke Zero Halogen)LSZH jacket is free of halogenated materials which can be transformed into the toxic and corrosive matter during combustion.
+LSZH is an environmentally friendly material, and it is more expensive than PVC.